-Find more information by clicking the "AV Preeminent" link above, visiting web pages maintained by Foley & Lardner LLP (here), Ravenswood Family Health Center, East Palo Alto, California (here), or by entering “Jonathan Lindeke” into Google, Bing, or another search engine.
+Find more information by clicking the "AV Preeminent" link above, visiting the web page maintained by Foley & Lardner LLP (here), or by entering “Jonathan Lindeke” into Google, Bing, or another search engine.
 Download a vCard here.

 I have been an attorney since 1976.
 After graduating from Boalt Hall, University of California, Berkeley, I engaged in a general business practice in San Francisco, California for ten years.
 In 1986 I directed my law practice to serving the health care industry, first as a partner with the health law boutique Weissburg & Aronson, Inc. and subsequently with the nationally recognized law firm Foley & Lardner LLP.
 In November 2008 I retired from Foley & Lardner LLP and began a two-year hiatus from the practice of law.
 I returned to private practice at the end of 2010, with the opening of my law office in San Francisco, California.
 The majority of my practice continues to be concentrated in health care law.